SmilingWayne/PuzzleSolver/README.md

 Since most present solver of those problems are based on logical methods, this repo provides solvers based on mathematical Programming (Integer Programming, Constraint Programming etc..)

+Besides, this repo also contains some dataset( > 100 instances) of specific puzzles(Slitherlink, Mosaic for now, more data will be added).
+Details can be found in catalog.

 Take it slowly, it'll go fast.

 ✅ Python Environment: Python 3.10.12,